Operator Shifting for General Noisy Matrix Systems: Theoretical Guarantees

 \subsection{Conditions}

 Unlike in the symmetric case, to prove a rigorous statement about the sign of $\optAugFac$ for \cref{eq:basicaug} in the nonsymmetric case, one must place a number of additional conditions on the constituent components of the model.
 We will discuss the necessity of these conditions in more detail in \cref{sec:assumptions} -- in short, each of these conditions has an adversarial example associated with it that causes the theory to fail when the conditions are not assumed.
+Throughout the following proofs and discussion we will denote the noise in the matrix $\sampMat$ with the symbol $\errMat$,

-In order to prove positivity of $\optAugFac$, we introduce the following constraints:
+In order to prove nonnegativity of $\optAugFac$, we introduce the following constraints:

-\begin{enumerate} \item \textbf{Unbiased Noise}: We assume that the noise matrix $\errMat$ is unbiased, i.e., $\E[\sampMat] = \truMat$. \item \textbf{Isotropy}: We assume that $\autoCor = \E_{\prior} [\rhs \rhs^T] = \id$.
+\begin{enumerate} \item \textbf{Mean-Zero Noise}: We assume that the noise matrix $\errMat$ is mean-zero, i.e., $\E[\sampMat] = \truMat$. \item \textbf{Isotropy}: We assume that $\autoCor = \E_{\prior} [\rhs \rhs^T] = \id$.
 This means that there is no preferred direction in which we care about the accuracy of the estimator $\augOpAt{\augFac}^{-1}$. \item \textbf{Noise Symmetry}: We assume that the distribution of the matrix $\sampMat$ is symmetric about its mean, namely that $\errMat$ has the same distribution as $-\errMat$. \item \textbf{Residual Norm}: We specifically choose our norm of interest $\normMat$ to be the residual norm $\normMat = \truMat^T \truMat$.
 The residual norm is often used as an objective in nonsymmetric iterative methods. \end{enumerate}

-We note that for the theory of elliptic operator augmentation, items (2) through (4) are not necessary -- and so their apparent necessity in the nonsymmetric case is a curious mathematical phenomenon of the group $\gl$.
+We note that for the theory of elliptic operator shifting, items (2) through (4) are not necessary -- and so their apparent necessity in the nonsymmetric case is a curious mathematical phenomenon of the general nonsingular matrices $\gl$.